KouroshKSH/Astrophysical-Image-Processing-Using-JWST/README.md

 ---

 # How to run
 The majority of the code is in the [Notebook](https://github.com/KouroshKSH/Astrophysical-Image-Processing-Using-JWST/tree/main/Notebooks) folder.
 Once cloned or downloaded, simply run each cell in a sequential manner.
-Make sure that the `.fits` data sets are in the same directory as the Jupyter notebookes that you wish to run.
+Make sure that the `.fits` data sets are in the same directory as the Jupyter notebooks that you wish to run.
 They are:
 1. `carine_nircam.fits` ([link](https://github.com/KouroshKSH/Astrophysical-Image-Processing-Using-JWST/blob/main/Notebooks/carina_nircam.fits))
 2. `m16_nircam.fits` ([link](https://github.com/KouroshKSH/Astrophysical-Image-Processing-Using-JWST/blob/main/Notebooks/carina_nircam.fits))